Top ten anchorages in the Scillies

 The Cove between St Agnes & Gugh

-I have sailed all over the world from the Indian Ocean to Patagonia and St Agnes still has the clearest seas I have ever swam in.
+I have sailed all over the world from the Indian Ocean to Patagonia and St Agnes still has the clearest seas I have ever swum in.
 I describe it as like diving into a gin and tonic and just as icy….but wow does it clear your head and make your body fizz.

 The sand glitters with mica and at low water the larger island of St Agnes connects with Gugh with an impressive natural causeway that changes shape from month to month.